carlogithub/Presentazioni/template/md/sidebar/PITCHME.md

 @snap[south-west list-content-concise span-100]
 @ol
--  It is important to distinguish between stakeholders and users
+-  It's essential to distinguish between stakeholders and users
 - Don't rule out NRT update; it could be a useful evolution
-- Access to data is not the main issue; the problem is the authoritativeness and the trust level
+- Access to data is not the main issue (authoritativeness and the trust)
-- Don't try to second guess user understanding: energy sector have often a better understanding of the current climate than most of us have…
+- Don't try to second guess user understanding of climate
-- Why don't you work on embedding climate indices services into other apps

 @olend
 <br><br>